 There is no public reference as to what each Scheme pays out for what service.
 You will find out when you call for authorisation if your treatment or service will be covered in full.

-Some plans have a “threshold benefit”, which means that once all your out-of-hospital claims (including out-of-pocket expenses) add up to this threshold amount, the scheme will start to pay for out-of-hospital claims.
+Some plans have a “threshold benefit”, which means that once all your out-of-hospital claims (including out-of-pocket expenses) add up to this threshold amount, the scheme will start to pay for out-of-hospital claims, usually at the scheme rate.